 The file is made up of:

 - Quick Start Guide.

-The course is available in English.
+The course is available in English, Hungarian, Slovak and Spanish.
 Other language versions will be added in due course.

-The SP/SASP course replaces the former basic SASP eLearning (published in 2009) as it provides for larger content and scope coverage, and enhanced best practises.
+The SP/SASP course replaces the former basic SASP eLearning (published in 2009) as it provides more content and a wider scope, as well as enhanced best practices.

 What is SP?

 SP is a Simplified Procedure involving only one Member State as laid down in Art 76.1 (b) (c) of the Customs Code, i.e. simplified declaration procedure and local clearance procedure.

 SASP is a Single Authorisation involving more than one Member State for the use of the simplified declaration or the local clearance procedure.
 It enables an economic operator to centralise the accounting and payment of customs duties for all his/her transactions in the Member State where he/she is established, regardless of the place where the movement of goods occurs.
 The physical control and release of goods may take place in another Member State.